-57. (1) If a Justice of the Peace is satisfied by information on oath that there is reasonable ground for suspecting that an offence under this Part has been or is being committed, and that evidence of the commission of the offence is to be found on any premises specified in the information, or in any vehicle, vessel or aircraft so specified, he may grant a search warrant authorising any person or persons named in the warrant, with or without any police officer, to enter at any time within one month from the date of the warrant, the premises specified in the information or, as the case may be, the vehicle, vessel or aircraft so specified and any premises upon which it may be, and to search the premises, or, as the case may be, the vehicle, vessel, or aircraft, and to examine and test any apparatus found on the premises, vessel, vehicle or aircraft.
+57. (1) If a Justice of the Peace is satisfied by information on oath that there is reasonable ground for suspecting that an offence under this Part has been or is being committed, and that evidence of the commission of the offence is to be found on any premises specified in the information, or in any vehicle, vessel or aircraft so specified, he or she may grant a search warrant authorising any person or persons named in the warrant, with or without any police officer to -

+- (a) enter at any time within one month from the date of the warrant, the premises specified in the information or, as the case may be, the vehicle, vessel or aircraft so specified and any premises upon which it may be; - (b) search the premises, or, as the case may be, the vehicle, vessel, or aircraft; and - (c) examine and test any apparatus found on the premises, vessel, vehicle or aircraft.

-(2) Where under subsection (1), a person has a right to examine and test any apparatus on any premises or in any vessel, aircraft, or vehicle, it shall be the duty of any person who is on the premises, or is in charge of, or in attendance on, the vessel, aircraft, or vehicle, to give him such assistance as he may reasonably require in the examination or testing of such apparatus.
+(2) If under subsection (1), a person has a right to examine and test any apparatus on any premises or in any vessel, aircraft, or vehicle, any person who is on the premises, or is in charge of, or in attendance on, the vessel, aircraft, or vehicle, must give that person any assistance he or she reasonably requires in the examination or testing of such apparatus.

-- (3) A person who- - (a) obstructs any person in the exercise of the powers conferred on him under this section; or - (b) fails or refuses to give to any such person any assistance which it is his duty under this section to give him; or - (c) discloses, otherwise than for the purposes of this Part or of any report of proceedings thereunder, any information obtained by means of the exercise of powers under this Part, being information with regard to any manufacturing process or trade secret, is guilty of an offence and liable on conviction thereof to a fine not exceeding £1,000 or to imprisonment for three months or both fine and such imprisonment.
+- (3) It is an offence for a person ('A') to- - (a) obstruct another person ('B') in the exercise of the powers conferred on B under this section; - (b) fail or refuse to give to B any assistance which it is A's duty under this section to give B; or - (c) disclose, otherwise than for the purposes of this Part or of any report of proceedings under it, any information obtained by means of the exercise of powers under this Part, being information with regard to any manufacturing process or trade secret.

+Penalty: A fine of £1,000 or imprisonment for 3 months, or both.